Michael K. Williams: 2009–2020: Established work and final roles

 He was also featured modeling for The Gap's 2014 fall collection.
-In 2013, Williams was the voice actor and motion capture performer for the character Kimble “Irish” Graves in Battlefield 4, reprising the role posthumously in 2022 for Battlefield 2042.
+In 2013, Williams was the voice actor and motion capture performer for the character Kimble "Irish" Graves in the video game Battlefield 4, reprising the role posthumously in 2022 for Battlefield 2042.

 On March 9, 2015, it was announced that Williams would star in SundanceTV's Hap and Leonard, and he stayed with the series for its entire three-season run.
 Also in 2015, Williams appeared in the music video for "The Mephistopheles of Los Angeles" by Marilyn Manson.
 In 2016, Williams began working with Vice News, hosting a VICELAND program titled Black Market.
 In the series, he visited various clandestine markets to explore how they operate while investigating the circumstances that generate their clientele.
 In 2018, Williams again worked with the Vice team.
 In "Raised in the System", the extended premiere episode of the sixth season of HBO's Emmy-winning weekly news magazine series Vice, Williams embarked on a personal journey to expose the root of the American mass incarceration crisis: the juvenile justice system.
 Williams was originally cast as Dryden Vos, a crime lord, in Solo: A Star Wars Story, but exited the role after being unable to return for re-shoots due to scheduling conflicts with the film The Red Sea Diving Resort.
 Paul Bettany was cast in his place, with the character being reworked from a motion-capture alien to a human.
 In 2020, he played Montrose Freeman on the HBO series Lovecraft Country.